Mass-gap description of heavy impurities in Fermi gases

 \begin{widetext}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}

 \thefootnote{*} \thefootnote{\arabic{footnote}}

 This Supplemental Material provides details supporting the work ``Mass-gap description of heavy impurities in Fermi gases''.
 Section \hyperref[sec:LLP-transformation]{I} reviews the Lee-Low-Pines transformation.
 Section \hyperref[sec:infrared-divergencies]{II} explains the theoretical challenge to address infrared singularities which motivate the introduction of the mass-gap description.
 Section \hyperref[sec:gapped-dispersion]{III} provides a detailed derivation of \cref{eq:gapped-Hamiltonian} from the main text by appropriate operator reordering of the Hamiltonian.
 Section \hyperref[sec:exact-solution]{IV} shows the analytical $T$-matrix calculation for the scattering of the impurity with the fermions with gapped dispersion.
 This section also provides a discussion on why the ground-state energy of the quadratic Hamiltonian is an upper bound for the ground-state energy of the total Hamiltonian.
 Section \hyperref[sec:polaron-to-molecule-2]{V} discusses the calculation of the molecular state energy, with particular focus on the difference of the Fermi energy compared to the polaron state encountered in this case.
 Moreover, a detailed `phase diagram' of the transition as a function of the mass ratio and the interaction strength is given.
-The final section \hyperref[sec:quasiparticle-weight-2]{VI} provides the numerical results for the quasiparticle weight of the polaron and molecule, complementing our discussion of the polaron-to-molecule transition.
+Section \hyperref[sec:quasiparticle-weight-2]{VI} provides the numerical results for the quasiparticle weight of the polaron and molecule, complementing our discussion of the polaron-to-molecule transition.
+The final Section \hyperref[sec:quasiparticle-weight-3]{VII} extensively discusses the numerical results for the polaron quasiparticle weight and the role of the bound state for all scattering lengths.